-If the improvement best seen in Fig. 5 is due to having access to different angles of the face, we would expect a similar improvement if we switch from using dozens of images to just a few picturing different angles.
+If the improvement best seen in Fig. 2 is due to having different angles of the face, we expect a similar improvement if we switch from using dozens to just a few images picturing different angles.
 Therefore, instead of using the template images in sequence, a greedy search on every iteration should result in the best embedding for each step.
 On every step, we create the new average embedding for all remaining images of the person, calculate the new distance to the test images and select the one which minimizes this distance.
-TABLE 3 shows, that after using just the 3 best images, accuracy already improved significantly and there is little room for improvement (0.315 for the 3 best images vs 0.291 if all images are used).
+After using just the 3 best images, accuracy already improved significantly and there is little room for improvement (0.315 for the 3 best images vs 0.291 if all images are used).
 After manually inspecting the top images for each person, in 82 % of the cases the first 3 images are one frontal image, and two profile images from each side.
 Further work could add convergence criteria to automatically select the best amount of images.

-6. RELATED WORK
+5 RELATED WORK

-Chowdhury et al. [18] proposed an interesting change: Instead of using the mean-weighting of features, they propose to use the maximum instead.
-This should reduce the overfit on dominant angles and generalize better [18].
-However, this could not be replicated with this dataset, as the minimum and maximum settings perform significantly worse than the baseline (TABLE 1).
+Chowdhury et al. (Chowdhury et al., 2016) proposed an interesting change: Instead of using the meanweighting of features, they propose to use the maximum instead.
+This should reduce the overfit on dominant angles and generalize better (Chowdhury et al., 2016).
+However, this could not be replicated with this dataset, as the minimum and maximum settings perform significantly worse than the baseline (Table 1).
 One potential cause for this bad performance is that outliers have too much impact on the final template.
-Therefore, we created another template by using $\{25, 75\}th$ quantile of each dimension of the embedding, which scores significantly better than both the minimum and maximum setting, but not as well as the average aggregation strategy.
+Therefore, we created another template by using $\{25,75\}$ th quantile of each dimension of the embedding, which scores significantly better than both the minimum and maximum setting, but not as well as the average aggregation strategy.

-Rao et al. [8] created a pipeline with a similar goal.
+Rao et al. (Rao et al., 2017) created a pipeline with a similar goal.
 Instead of aggregating the embeddings into a single template, they created a neural network which receives raw images as input.
-As the networks have full access to the whole image (instead of an embedding only), this approach offers the possibility of higher accuracy on the drastic expense of runtimeperformance and is thus not really suitable for embedded systems.
+As the networks have full access to the whole image (instead of an embedding only), this approach offers the possibility of higher accuracy on the drastic expense of runtime-performance and is thus not really suitable for embedded systems.

-Furthermore, in the last years, a lot of effort is spent on deciding how to intelligently weigh different dimensions of embeddings [7, 9, 11].
+Furthermore, in the last years, a lot of effort is spent on deciding how to weigh different dimensions of embeddings (Yang et al., 2017; Rivero-Hernández et al., 2021; Liu et al., 2019).
 Even though some of these approaches look promising, they are not ideal for embedded systems, as most of them use additional hardware-intense computations.
 Therefore, this work does not favor any specific image over another.

-Balsdon et al. [19] showed that accuracy of humans doing face identification significantly improves in a "wisdom of crowd" setting compared to individual's performance.
+Balsdon et al. (Balsdon et al., 2018) showed that accuracy of humans doing face identification significantly improves in a "wisdom of crowd" setting compared to individual's performance.
 This could indicate, that a similar effect is demonstrable if a system combines embeddings not only from a single face recognition neural network, but from multiple different ones.
 Therefore, further work could use the proposed method of combining embeddings of different neural networks, potentially using the same aggregation strategies as analyzed in the present paper.